timotejroiko/tiny-discord/docs/WebsocketShard.md

 ### .send()

 Send a raw gateway command.
-Each shard is allowed 115 gateway commands every 60 seconds (5 are reserved for heartbeating and resuming).
+Each shard is allowed 115 gateway commands every 60 seconds (5 are reserved for priority commands such as heartbeating and resuming).
 If the shard rate limit is reached, this method will reject with an `Error` object containing a `retry_after` property.

 |parameter|type|required|default|description|
 |-|-|-|-|-|